commonmark/cmark/README.md

   thousands-deep nested bracketed text or block quotes).

-- **Flexible.** CommonMark input is parsed to an AST which can be manipulated programatically prior to rendering.
+- **Flexible.** CommonMark input is parsed to an AST which can be manipulated programmatically prior to rendering.

 - **Multiple renderers.**  Output in HTML, groff man, LaTeX, CommonMark, and a custom XML format is supported.
 And it is easy to write new